valeriog2023/Networks/VXLAN and EVPN.md

 ## VXLAN Bridge and L2VNI
 <img src="vxlan_bridging.png" alt="VXLAN bridgingg from Arista Deployment Guide" style="height: 600px; width:1000px;"/>

-**L2VNI** are used for VXLAN bridging (e.x. traffic from Host A to Host B):
+**L2VNI** are used for VXLAN bridging (e.x. traffic from Host A to Host B in the same VLAN):

 1. SW-A receive a packet from Host A
-    * SRC Mac is Hosst-A mac, SRC IP is Host-A IP
+    * SRC Mac is Host-A mac, SRC IP is Host-A IP
-    * Dest Mac is SW-A mac, Dest IP is Host-B IP
+    * Dest Mac is Host-B mac, Dest IP is Host-B IP
 2. SW-A has VLAN 10 mapped to VNI 10010
 3. SW-A encapsulates the ethernet frame in a new IP packet:
    * The VXLAN header records the VNI: 10010